 When I was a child, I was living more North.
-But my mother always loved the colorful villages between Obernai and Eguisheim and several times per year parents and children were crushing into the little car for a nice day trip.
+But my mother always loved the colourful villages between Obernai and Eguisheim and several times per year parents and children were crushing into the little car for a nice day trip.
 Later, when I was a student in Strasbourg, the villages along the wine route and especially Riquewihr were on the top of my list for weekend escapes.
 At that time I could hardly guess that years later I would have the opportunity to undertake in Riquewihr all that exciting heritage renovation works …

 Riquewihr in Alsace, a fairy tale medieval city between mountain and vineyards